Table of Contents

 In this article, you will find out everything you need to know about peroneus brevis tendon injury and the most effective ways to treat it, including an advanced treatment called Prolotherapy.

 Peroneus brevis tendon injury is a condition in which you develop longitudinal splits or tears in your peroneus brevis tendon.
 It is typically a chronic condition that develops over time due to repetitive damage to your tendon.
 This condition usually results from overuse of muscle that results in a tear of the tendon.
-Ankle sprains and repetitive subluxation causes the tendon to slip out of its normal groove and it also contributes to peroneal tendon injuries.
+Ankle sprains and repetitive subluxation cause the tendon to slip out of its normal groove and contribute to peroneal tendon injuries.

 Peroneus brevis muscle arises from the outer surface of the fibula (outer bone of the lower leg), below the peroneus longus tendon.
 The muscle ends in a tendon that is inserted in your hindfoot below the lateral malleolus.
 Function of this muscle is to evert the foot and move it away from your leg.
 Peroneus brevis tendon is present directly beyond the fibula and is more prone to injury.